Bulging eyes, gaping beaks and bare pink skin — baby robins are

 A baby robin’s transparent skin and translucent skull let us

-see the actual size of a birds’ eyes.
-The eyes look enormous
+see the actual size of the eyes.
+They look enormous

 on tiny nestlings, but will soon be hidden by feathers.
 Baby robins

-are born with their eyes closed.
-Eyes remain shut for
+are born with their eyes closed and remain shut for

 about five days.